Sapthamashree Thaskaraha: Production

 Nyla Usha was earlier roped in to play the female lead but due to certain date issues, she was replaced by Reenu Mathews, who was reported to "shed her simple housewife image" in this film.
 Anil had reworked on the script, due to which Sreenath Bhasi was replaced by Neeraj Madhav.
 A Mongolian circus artiste, Flower Battsetseg, was signed to play a pivotal role in the film.
 Sanusha stated that she played a nurse called Annamma in the film, which she was a bold and mature role, for which she would be sporting a no makeup look.

 Music

-The songs of the film was composed by Rex Vijayan and the film score was composed by Sushin Shyam.
+The songs of the film was composed by Rex Vijayan and the film score was composed by Sushin Shyam who marked his debut as a film composer.

 Critical reception

 The Times of India gave a rating of 7.5/10, and stated "This is one film that is not going to disappoint for there is an energy that is infectious."